-- (iii) The two persons co-opted under paragraph (ii) above shall inter alia pay special attention to control of and accounting for the receipt, investment and disbursement of benefactions (both unrestricted and restricted). - (e) It shall be the duty of the Finance Committee: - (i) to deal with all matters affecting the finances of the College; - (ii) to oversee the management of the College's investments and investment properties (in consultation with the Investment Sub-Committee); - (iii) to submit to the Governing Body in each year the Annual Report of the Governing Body and Accounts of the College for the previous financial year, the Bursars' Annual Report for the previous financial year, and the Budget for the current financial year; - (iv) to draw up and circulate to the Governing Body every year a report on the investment policy and the investments made in that period, showing the proportions maintained between each class of investment, and the investment returns obtained on each investment class and by each investment manager or fund; - to submit to the Governing Body in each year a statement of the major risks to which the College is exposed and the systems that have been established to mitigate those risks; - (vi) to consider and make recommendations to the Governing Body in relation to long-term spending plans and strategy; - (vii) to consider and state an opinion on proposals for expenditure pursuant to Bylaws VII.8(a)(ix) and VII.24(f); - (viii) to consider and if thought fit to transmit to the Governing Body recommendations made by the Investment Sub-Committee; - (ix) whenever any Tutor's house becomes vacant to arrange for it to be offered to Fellows of the College who are Tutors (including the Senior Tutor) or Bursars as specified under Bylaw VI.18; - (x) to review and if appropriate approve requests from members of the Governing Body for reimbursement of research expenses under Bylaw VI.30(j) (that is, expenses not falling within Bylaw VI.30(c) to (g)). - (i) All motions on the Agenda of a Meeting of the Governing Body involving expenditure of money (other than normal or recurrent expenditures that are delegated to any College Officer or College Committee and sanctioned by a mandate or standing order approved by the Governing Body) shall be considered by the Finance Committee before that Meeting, and the Finance Committee shall report to that Meeting on the financial aspects of each such proposal.

-(ii) In exceptional circumstances where time is of the essence the Finance Committee may approve any necessary expenditure of money prior to a

-Meeting of the Governing Body, provided that the members of the Governing Body are informed immediately of the Finance Committee's decision.
+- (ii) to oversee the management of the College's investments and investment properties (in consultation with the Investment Sub-Committee); - (iii) to submit to the Governing Body in each year the Annual Report of the Governing Body and Accounts of the College for the previous financial year, the Bursars' Annual Report for the previous financial year, and the Budget for the current financial year; - (iv) to draw up and circulate to the Governing Body every year a report on the investment policy and the investments made in that period, showing the proportions maintained between each class of investment, and the investment returns obtained on each investment class and by each investment manager or fund; - (v) to submit to the Governing Body in each year a statement of the major risks to which the College is exposed and the systems that have been established to mitigate those risks; - (vi) to consider and make recommendations to the Governing Body in relation to long-term spending plans and strategy; - (vii) to consider and state an opinion on proposals for expenditure pursuant to Bylaws VII.8(a)(ix) and VII.24(f); - (viii) to consider and if thought fit to transmit to the Governing Body recommendations made by the Investment Sub-Committee; - (ix) whenever any Tutor's house becomes vacant to arrange for it to be offered to Fellows of the College who are Tutors (including the Senior Tutor) or Bursars as specified under Bylaw VI.18; - (x) to review and if appropriate approve requests from members of the Governing Body for reimbursement of research expenses under Bylaw VI.30(j) (that is, expenses not falling within Bylaw VI.30(c) to (g)). - (f) - (i) All motions on the Agenda of a Meeting of the Governing Body involving expenditure of money (other than normal or recurrent expenditures that are delegated to any College Officer or College Committee and sanctioned by a mandate or standing order approved by the Governing Body) shall be considered by the Finance Committee before that Meeting, and the Finance Committee shall report to that Meeting on the financial aspects of each such proposal. - (ii) In exceptional circumstances where time is of the essence the Finance Committee may approve any necessary expenditure of money prior to a Meeting of the Governing Body, provided that the members of the Governing Body are informed immediately of the Finance Committee's decision. - (g) - (i) The Finance Bursar shall present the College Accounts to the Finance Committee, and subsequently at a Stated General Meeting held in each financial year, in accordance with the provisions of Bylaw VI.23(d).